Miraneek/JavaUkolyEducanet/README.md

-# This is my repository of Java projects and assigments from my school
+# School assigments
-## Every package is a different project with its own read me
+This is my repository of all schools assigments coded in Java in the second year of IT highschool.